-For younger children needing a stroller, this area can be very tricky due to all the hills, but for older kids they will delight at the thought of possibly catching a favourite celebrity and admiring the superyachts.
-Katy from Untold Morsels shares her ideas for the area here.
+For younger children needing a stroller, this area can be very tricky due to all the hills, but for older kids they will delight at the thought of possibly catching a favourite celebrity and admiring the super-yachts.
+If you are visiting Cinque Terre (with or without kids) read here for some great tips.
+Katy from Untold Morsels also shares her ideas for the area here.

 Florence With Kids